jiangchenli101/jiangchenli101.github.io/_pages/about.md

 This is a short bio.

 ### [News]
-June, 2021: one our paper is accepted by 24th IEEE International Conference on Intelligent Transportation - IEEE ITSC 2021.
+Sep., 2021: one our journal paper is accepted.
+(Top ITS journal, and I am the first author) Jun., 2021: one our paper is accepted by 24th IEEE International Conference on Intelligent Transportation - IEEE ITSC 2021.
 (Top ITS conference, and I am the first author)

 ### [Reserved place]
 This is a reserved place for others.